Noise in buildings may take many paths. The following figure illustrates the possible paths.

 A specific circuit is added to the sound level meter to

-correct its reading in regard to this concept.
+correct its reading according to this concept.
 This

 reading is the noise level in dBA.
 The letter A is added